Stratos Jets Explains the Deceptive Business Practice of Phantom Aircraft Bidding

 As we mentioned in the last issue of The Getaway, the best way to avoid deceptive business practices, such as phantom aircraft bidding, is to commit yourself to only working with members of the Air Charter Association of North America (ACANA).
 ACANA is a private collection of top industry professionals dedicated to promoting and upholding ethical business practices, safety, and consumer education.
 ACANA members never engage in unethical business practices, like phantom aircraft bidding, which is a founding tenant of our organization.
 The practice of phantom aircraft bidding has not escaped the notice of ACANA or Stratos Jets.
 As a member of ACANA, Stratos Jets hopes to inform our clients about phantom aircraft bidding and help to remove this deceptive practice from the industry.
 As a reminder, we will never engage in phantom aircraft bidding or any other deceptive business practice that puts our clients best interests at stake.
 At Stratos Jets, our company culture compels us to be honest and transparent with our clients.
 Our goal is to offer realistic pricing and remain faithful to our standards for safety.
 We promise to consistently provide our clients with the finest jet charter service in the industry that will make us their number one choice for travel.

-Are you ready to book your Los Angeles to Las Vegas charter flight yet?
+Are you ready to book your Paris and Milan charter flight yet?

 Our friendly, expert air charter agents are here to answer questions or start your quote today.
 Don`t wait, call now and we'll get you on your way to your destination!Call 888-593-9066